wso2/ai-agent-management-platform/libs/amp-instrumentation/README.md

 amp-instrument uv run python script.py
 ```

 That's it!
-Your application is now instrumented and sending traces to your configured endpoint.
+Your application is now instrumented and sending traces to the configured endpoint.